iterative/dvc.org/content/docs/user-guide/experiment-management/sharing.md

 # Sharing Experiments

-DVC has storing and sharing facilities like remotes or shared cache for tracked objects.
+DVC has storing and sharing facilities like remotes or shared cache for tracked files.
 In this section we discuss an alternative way to share the experiments without committing them to Git history or branch.

 ## Prepare remotes to share experiments

-There are two types of remotes to store experiment objects.
-Git remotes are the locations that store Git repositories.
-A Github/Gitlab/Bitbucket repository is an example for Git remote.
+There are two types of remotes to store experiment objects: Git remotes are the locations that store Git repositories.
+A Github/Gitlab/Bitbucket repository is an example of a Git remote.

 The other type of remote is the DVC remote which we add to a project using `dvc remote add` and manage using `dvc remote` subcommands.
-Basically DVC remotes have the same structure as <abbr>cache</abbr>, but live in the cloud.
-DVC uses these central locations to store and fetch binary files that doesn't normally fit into Git repositories.
+Basically DVC remotes have the same structure as <abbr>DVC cache</abbr>, but live in the cloud.
+DVC uses these locations to store and fetch binary files that doesn't normally fit into Git repositories.

 DVC experiments use both kinds of these remotes to store objects.